Randy Arozarena Preview, Player Props: Rays vs. Yankees

-The Tampa Bay Rays, including Randy Arozarena (.449 on-base percentage in past 10 games, 79 points above season-long percentage), battle starting pitcher Gerrit Cole and the New York Yankees at Tropicana Field, Friday at 6:40 PM ET.
+Randy Arozarena and his .429 on-base percentage over his past 10 games (62 points higher than his season-long percentage), will be in action for the Tampa Bay Rays against the New York Yankees and Clarke Schmidt on August 26 at 4:10 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Rockies.
+In his most recent game he had a hitless performance (0-for-4) against the Yankees.

 Randy Arozarena Game Info & Props vs. the Yankees